Star

 2276

-On its completion of a second five-year
+Near the completion of a second five-year

 mission under James T. Kirk, the USS